Bcryp7/sales-app/readme.md

 - [x] Categories Tests
 - [] Articles Tests

+##### To run all tests just use the command:
+    `/project/path$ ./vendor/bin/phpunit --testdox`

+    PHPUnit 7.3.5 by Sebastian Bergmann and contributors.

+    Feature\Category
+     ✔ Can visit categories index
+     ✔ Can create categories
+     ✔ Can update a category
+     ✔ Can toggle the status of a category
+     ✔ Can get active categories

+    Time: 122 ms, Memory: 20.00MB

+    OK (5 tests, 10 assertions)

 ##### Improvements
 - [] Enhance Search functionality in table
 - [] Refactor/Recycle Vue Components